 One of the best ways to engage with children is via games on Pi day.
-A carnival-esque event can incorporate both games and food, but if you’re looking for some games limited to classroom pi day activities, many games can engage students.
+A carnival-esque event can incorporate both games and food, but if you’re looking for some games limited to classroom pi day activities, there are dozens of

 You can host a memory game where students try to memorize and write down the value of pi to an increasing number of decimal places in a limited amount of time.
 They get eliminated if they don’t get it right, and the last student standing wins.

 You can even involve other classrooms where students can compete with each other in a race for 3.14 miles, make a human circle or shape the Greek symbol for Pi in the least amount of time, or play games involving hoops.